ZuriCodingPaw/condingpaw.dev/content/Posts/homunculus.md

 #### interactions between standings

-- morality and souls trust:
+- morality and soul trust:
   - quest alignment: the nature of quests for gaining souls' trust aligns with the player's morality. for example, quests on the good path focus on benevolence, while those on the evil path might involve manipulation or control.
 - balancing standings:
   - strategic decision-making: players must consider how their actions affect each standing, leading to a more immersive and thoughtful gameplay experience.